codemod-com/codemod/apps/registry/codemods/remove-unused-feature-flags-2/README.md

 -   `functionName` is the name of the feature flag builder function,
 -   `featureFlagName` is the target feature flag name.

-You need to pass these arguments using the Codemod Arguments' settings or using the Intuita CLI.
+You need to pass these arguments using the Codemod Arguments' settings or using the Codemod.com CLI.

 ## Example